smichelotti/AzureEnvironmentSelector/readme.md

 with tools such as the `Cloud Explorer`, the Azure node in the `Server Explorer`, the main Visual Studio login, and publishing a web app from the `Solution Explorer`.

-For Visual Studio 2017, there is a [manual process](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-get-started-connect-with-vs) you can go through to put an Azure Active Directory config file in place that will enable you to control which environment Visual Studio connects to.
+For Visual Studio 2017, there is a [manual process](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-get-started-connect-with-vs) **(dead link)** you can go through to put an Azure Active Directory config file in place that will enable you to control which environment Visual Studio connects to.
 This extension **automates** that manual process.